Counselling & Psychotherapy

 Understanding is important.

-Change develops through a combination of insight, new experiences, practice, and the gradual learning of new patterns.
+Change develops through insight, new experiences, practice, and the gradual learning of new patterns.

-You might be a good fit for my practice if...
+You may be a good fit for my practice if you:

-• You don't just want coping strategies—you want to make better sense of yourself.
+Do not just want coping strategies.
+You want to make better sense of yourself.

-As therapy progresses, people often describe subtle but meaningful shifts.
+As therapy progresses, people often describe subtle but important shifts.

-They notice themselves catching self-critical thoughts instead of automatically believing them.
+They notice self-critical thoughts without automatically believing them.

 They understand why conflict affects them so strongly.